isenmann/Liverpool/README.md

 The backend itself can handle multiple games simultaneously.

-At the moment the UI is only in German, but will be changed in the near future.

 If you find an issue feel free to open a bug here on GitHub.

 ## Hints